 Yes, it’s true.
 Eligible first home buyers may get money from the government to help them buy their first home.
 It’s called the First Home Owner Grant (FHOG) and it works slightly differently depending on the state or territory.
-Let’s take a closer look at how it works and who’s eligible.
+Let’s take a closer look.

 What is the First Home Owner Grant (FHOG)?

 The First Home Owner Grant (FHOG) scheme is a one-off cash payment for eligible first home buyers.

 It is a national scheme funded and administered by the states and territories, so each state and territory has its own rules.